MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 I also include one defensive asset:

-• 3 Month US Treasury Bill from FRED website, on which i will compute the daily yields https://fred.stlouisfed.org/series/DTB3
+• 3 Month US Treasury Bill from FRED website, on which i will compute the daily yields  and use it as risk free rate https://fred.stlouisfed.org/series/DTB3

 ---